Zhao Wuxu: Early life

-As head of house Zhao
+As head of Zhao clan

 Xiangzi succeeded as the head of the house of Zhao in 458 BC.
 Soon, he invited the ruler of Dai, who was married to Xiangzi's sister, to a banquet where he had the Dai king assassinated.
 The king's consort committed suicide, and Xiangzi proceeded to conquer Dai.
 Later, he enfeoffed the lands of Dai to Zizhou (子周), son of the now deceased Bolu.

 In 454 BC, the houses of Zhi, Zhao, Han and Wei jointly divided the lands formerly held by the houses Fan (范) and Zhonghang (中行).
 This act angered Duke Chu of Jin, who requested the states Qi and Lu to punish the four families.
 In return, the four houses attacked Duke Chu.
 The Duke of Jin fled to Qi and died on his way.
 Zhi Yao selected Jiao (驕) as the new ruler, later known as Duke Yi of Jin.
 Afterwards, Zhi demanded land from Zhao, Wei and Han, among which only Zhao refused.

 Zhi, along with his allies Han and Wei, declared war on Zhao and laid siege to Jinyang (晉陽).
 During the battle, Xiangzi sent his prime minister Zhang Meng (張孟) to Han and Wei, who successfully persuaded the two families to switch to Zhao's side.
 After the war, the house of Zhi was destroyed, and Zhao became the most powerful house in Jin.

 Xiangzi died after 33 years of reign.
 After his death, Zizhou's son Huan (浣), later known as Marquess Xian of Zhao (趙獻侯), succeeded him.